cognitedata/cognite-sdk-python/README.md

 $ pip install cognite-sdk
 ```

+## Examples
+Examples on how to use the SDK can be found [here](https://github.com/cognitedata/cognite-python-docs)

 ## Changelog
 Wondering about upcoming or previous changes to the SDK?
 Take a look at the [CHANGELOG](https://github.com/cognitedata/cognite-sdk-python/blob/master/CHANGELOG.md).